Planning the Ultimate Grand Canyon Family Trip

 - Star Gazing: The Grand Canyon is an International Dark Sky Park, offering unparalleled views of the night sky.

-- Ranger Programs: The National Park Service offers interactive ranger-led activities that engage kids and teach them about the canyon’s history and geology.
+- Ranger Programs: A great option for things to do in Grand Canyon with kids.
+The National Park Service offers interactive ranger-led activities that engage kids and teach them about the canyon’s history and geology.

 - Scenic Drives: Take a break from the trails with a drive along Desert View Drive, which features spectacular viewpoints like Lipan Point and Moran Point.